62832/MEGACells/src/main/resources/assets/megacells/ae2guide/energy.md

 Further still, the Superdense Energy Cell can be used to craft a more souped up version of the
 <ItemLink id="ae2:energy_card" />, providing an even greater energy buffer to any wireless infrastructure such as
 portable storage cells and [wireless terminals](ae2:items-blocks-machines/wireless_terminals.md).
-AE2's own such devices will support it just as well as the regular Energy Card, however, the more demanding [MEGA portable cells](storage.md#portable-cells) will support *only* the Greater Energy Card to increase their battery capacity with.
+AE2's own such devices will support it just as well as the regular Energy Card.
+However, the more demanding [MEGA portable cells](storage.md#portable-cells) will support *only* the Greater Energy Card to increase their battery capacity.

 <RecipeFor id="greater_energy_card" />